AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 }

-Using Hibernate mode
+Using the Hibernate mode

 Figure 14.
-Example of timing chart of backup procedure in Hibernate mode
+Example of timing chart of backup procedure in the Hibernate mode transition for backup memory data

-After the arbitration, the MCU goes into Hibernate mode and the execution of the main routine stops.
-In Hibernate mode, when a Hibernate wakeup reset occurs, the MCU returns to Active mode.
+After the arbitration, the MCU goes into the Hibernate mode and the execution of the main routine stops.
+In the Hibernate mode, when a Hibernate wakeup reset occurs, the MCU returns to the Active mode.
 The main routine resumes program execution; the backup memory data is transferred from the application flash to RAM.
 In this transition, the arbitration with other application programs must be taken into account.

 At the time of mode transition, the RAM and application flash transition time for data backup and return must meet the system requirements.